rap-lab-org/public_emoa/README.md

 # Enhanced Multi-Objective A* (EMOA*)

 This work addresses a Multi-Objective Shortest Path Problem (MO-SPP) on a graph where the goal is to find a set of Pareto-optimal solutions from a start node to a destination in the graph.
 This repo provides a C++ implementation of Enhanced Multi-Objective A\* (EMOA\*) Algorithm, which is guaranteed to find all cost-unique Pareto-optimal solutions and runs faster than existing techniques by up to an order of magnitude.
+More technical details can be found in [[1](https://arxiv.org/pdf/2202.08992.pdf)].

 The code is distributed for academic and non-commercial use.
-More technical details can be found in [[1](https://arxiv.org/pdf/2202.08992.pdf)].
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 <img src="https://github.com/wonderren/wonderren.github.io/blob/master/images/fig_emoa_NY17.png" alt="" align="middle" hspace="20" style=" border: #FFFFFF 2px none;">